O sea! day and night I wend thy surf-beat shore,

 We must have a turn together.

-I undress, hurry me out of sight of the land;
+I undress, hurry me out of sight of the land,

-Bathing in this pure, clear, salt water is one of my best pleasures,
+Bathing in this pure, clear, salt water is one of my best pleasures—

-A splendid swim and souse in the surf.
+Then a splendid swim and souse in the surf.

-High and clear my voice over the waves:
+High and clear my voice over the waves—

 This is no cheat, the liquid wash of the sea,